scrufulufugus/senior-synthesis/README.md

 ## Building <a name="building"></a>

 Both the presentation and paper are written in [Emacs Org Mode](https://orgmode.org/), which is compiled to latex, which is compiled to PDFs.
 Graphs in the presentation are generated inside the org file using python.
 Thus, to build one must have working org-mode, latex, and python environments.
-Alternatively, the pre-compiled tex files and images can be used which only require latex.
+Alternatively, the pre-compiled tex files and images can be used which only requires latex.

 ### 1. Python and org-mode